NetSec Platform: Zero Trust

 The Kipling Method

-The Kipling Method is a simple way to structure security policy decisions that reflect the business outcomes you want:
+The Kipling Method is a simple way to structure security policy decisions that reflect the desired business outcomes:

 • Who is the user?